By Jennifer Vogelgesang Blake

 Look For a Space That Reflects You

 To make getting started easier on yourself, do bit of research on the front end to find a space where you feel comfortable and welcome.
-Find a spot that meets your needs right from the get-go, before your first step onto the free weight floor.
+Find a spot that meets your needs right from the get-go, before your first step onto the free weight floor, because if you’ve joined a gym and you’re feeling extra nervy about starting your routine in a new space, that may be your spidey-sense telling you something isn't the best fit for you.

 First, ask yourself questions and use the answers to help narrow down your must-haves for your best fitness space.
 Do you like to workout by plugging in your earbuds and getting into your zone without interruption, or do you prefer engaging with a group?
 What types of workouts are you interested in doing right now (heavy strength training, kettlebell, group fitness, etc)?
 Set parameters to include the availability of gender-neutral bathrooms and a layout that is accessible to your current physical needs.
 (This might not be a physically necessary, but in alignment with your value system.)

 Schedule a walk-through with a staff member to check out the vibe and available equipment, and don’t hesitate to ask what the gym or online organization stands for.
-"Don't settle,” Rachel encourages.
+"Don't settle,” encourages Black Graves.
 "Community makes all the difference in the world.
 Find your people.”

-Listen, as a former overly shy kid and teen who’s nerves led to many a Baby in Dirty Dancing “I carried a watermelon awkward moment, I get it.
+Listen, as a former overly shy kid and teen who’s nerves led to awkward moments akin to Baby-from–Dirty Dancing's "I carried a watermelon."
 And I’ve learned that the best way to quiet those negative voices down is to talk right back.
 Nicely, of course.

 The practice of positive self-talk has long had its place in athletics and new gym goers can take the same approach when flipping the script on their own mindset.“ Mindset issues are prevalent in around fifty percent of the athletes I work with, regardless of what sport they are in,” says sports psychologist Heather Pearson.
 (So, hey gym newbies!
 Take some comfort that even elite athletes can share in performance anxiety.)